It has been a busy summer for the Makers Lab!

 We are confident that the projects they’ve accomplished have enabled them to utilize and gain essential skills, skills that will prove invaluable in their future careers.
 It was also very much a learning experience for us in the Makers Lab as well!
 We were glad to have them in the space for the summer and we hope that they will continue pursuing their interests in the fields of technology and medicine, especially as they finish up their senior year and start applying for colleges.

-Thank you to Rebecca Tang for coordinating with SFUSD and IDL/Ilios teams for collaborating on intern curriculum.
+Thank you to Rebecca Tang for coordinating with SFUSD and the IDL and Ilios teams for collaborating on intern curriculum.
 Special thanks to Peter Mui from for mentoring advice on business entrepreneurship.